-Feng Shui (pronounced fung shway) literally means wind and water.
+Feng Shui (pronounced, "fung shway") literally means "wind and water."
 Water represents the physical, manifest world while wind represents the inner world of energy that interacts with the outer.
 External Feng Shui is about arranging our environment, our homes, and our businesses to open to the energy (Chi) of Prosperity and Success.
 Internal Feng Shui is about exploring our inner worlds of mind/body/spirit and opening these worlds to the Chi of Health and Happiness.
 In many Feng Shui resources, the emphasis is on external Feng Shui only.
-External Feng Shui techniques are effective, however they are not the whole picture.
+External Feng Shui techniques are effective; however, they are not the whole picture.
 For example, many businesses use flowing water by the front door in the form of a fountain to influence the energy to enhance career and business success.
 But if, upon entering the business, the person who greets you is out of balance and projecting negative energy, then the effect is cancelled out.
 This article explores techniques to develop both internal and external Chi and attract good energy into your life.

 EXTERNAL FENG SHUI

-FENG SHUI includes the idea of living in harmony and balance with our environment and dates back over 7,000 years.
+FENG SHUI includes the idea of living in harmony and balance with our environment and dates back over seven thousand years.
 It is the study of energy (Chi) and how its circulation affects people.
 The circulation of this invisible energy can be blocked or distorted by our environment, thus creating Shar Chi (or negative energy).
 You've probably gone into a home or business that just doesn't feel right to you.
 You can't put your finger on it, but you know you want to get out of there as soon as you can.
 That's Shar Chi.
 You want your home and business to reflect positive Chi.
 You want to live and work in places that help you feel balanced and energetic.